 Discounts

-The Japan Rail Pass can be used for all shinkansen trains except the Nozomi and Mizuho.
-This pass is recommended if you intend to do much long distance travel in Japan as it offers significant savings.
-This pass is only available to foreign tourists and must be bought before you come to Japan.
+The Japan Rail Pass can be used for Hikari, Kodama and most other JR trains, but Nozomi and Mizuho require the separate “NOZOMI MIZUHO Ticket.”
+This pass is recommended if you intend to do much long distance travel in Japan as it can offer significant savings, but it is worth comparing the pass price with your planned route.
+The pass is only available to eligible foreign tourists and can be bought online through the official JAPAN RAIL PASS Reservation site or through overseas JR-designated travel agencies.

 A bullet train bound for Tokyo